-STA decides the connected CC by itself.
-After the aggregation mode response frame is received by STA, the STA would detect and decide which carriers are in the frequency to be used for CA. Then, the STA could independently connect multiple CCs, which are from one or multiple cells, based on the EUHT specification.
+STA decides the factually connected CC by the carrier signal quality in the frequency of these CCs .
+After the aggregation mode response frame that only includes starting frequency of carriers in aggregation is received by STA, the STA would detect and try to access which carriers are in the frequency to be used for CA. Then, the STA could independently connect multiple CCs, which are from one or multiple cells, based on the EUHT specification.